Zillow Went After This 23-Year-Old’s Popular Real Estate Blog. Now Its Been Shut Down.

 The blog broke down difficult topics like postmodernism, modernity, and all the little bits and pieces of buildings that McMansions so catastrophically fail to get right.

-Fans of the blog tweeted Monday that they were "so angry," declaring the case "garbage," calling Zillow's letter "so stupid," and saying that the company was pulling a "dick move."
+Fans of the blog tweeted Monday that they were "so angry," calling Zillow's letter "so stupid," saying that the company was pulling a "dick move," and calling its arguments "garbage."

-Many people also pointed to the concept of "fair use," which under certain circumstances lets content creators use other people's work for things like criticism, parody, or satire.
+Many people also pointed to the concept of "fair use," which in certain circumstances lets content creators use other people's work for things like criticism, parody, or satire.

-Zillow's letter mentions fair use, but argues it doesn't apply to McMansion Hell.
-When asked about the concept, Heffter pointed to the agreements Zillow has with the providers of its photos, but did not elaborate on why the company believes Wagner's blog would not qualify as fair use.
+Zillow's letter mentions fair use, but argues it does not apply to McMansion Hell.
+When asked about this, Heffter pointed to the agreements Zillow has with the providers of its photos, but did not elaborate on why the company believes Wagner's blog would not qualify as fair use.

-The letter also claims McMansion Hell might be violating the Computer Fraud and Abuse Act (CFAA).
+The letter also claims McMansion Hell might be violating the Computer Fraud and Abuse Act (CFAA) and state laws prohibiting "interference with Zillow's business expectations and interests."

 However, legal experts who spoke with BuzzFeed News were not impressed with Zillow's arguments.

-Orin Kerr, a law professor at George Washington University, said in an email that "Zillow's suggestion that it's a CFAA violation to take pictures from their public website is very weak."

-"That's probably why they made it only in passing," he added in an email.
+"Zillow's suggestion that it's a CFAA violation to take pictures from their public website is very weak," Orin Kerr, a law professor at George Washington University, said in an email.
+"That's probably why they made it only in passing."

-And Ken White, an attorney who writes for the legal blog Popehat, told BuzzFeed News that McMansion Hell did qualify as fair use.
-He argued Zillow and McMansion hell aren't competing businesses, and that "all of the fair use factors are in the bloggers' favor."

 Jeff Becker, an entertainment and intellectual property lawyer, said that fair use arguments rely on whether or not a piece of media is transformative or offers commentary on the original work — in this case real estate photos.
-He said the "satire-parody issue may be present" and that McMansion Hell "very well could fall within fair use."
+He said the "satire-parody issue may be present" in the case of McMansion Hell, and that the blog "very well could fall within fair use."

-"It would be a very hard case to win in court," Becker added, referring to Zillow's argument.
+Zillow's argument "would be a very hard case to win in court," Becker added.

+And Ken White, an attorney who writes for the legal blog Popehat, agreed that McMansion Hell would qualify as fair use.
+Because Zillow and McMansion Hell aren't competing businesses, he said, "all of the fair use factors are in the bloggers' favor."

-White also said that Zillow appears to have been trying to "make a satirical blogger shut up rather than face the costs of vexatious litigation."
+Zillow appears to have been trying to "make a satirical blogger shut up rather than face the costs of vexatious litigation," White told BuzzFeed News.
 He added that the reputations of both the company and the attorney who sent the letter "will take a hit, and they deserve it."

 "I think it's plainly fair use," White said, "and that Zillow's threats are meritless and frankly thuggish."